Planning and Design Technical Assistance Program

 ACC-regulated private entity.
 Additional eligibility criteria apply to non-community

 water systems; contact WIFA for more details.

-Clean Water (wastewater) grants are available to wastewater facilities owned
+Clean Water (wastewater) technical assistance is available to wastewater facilities owned

 by a political subdivision (city, town, county, special district, tribal entity).

-Private entities seeking a grant to form a political subdivision to facilitate future
+Private entities seeking assistance in forming a political subdivision to facilitate future

 infrastructure projects may also be eligible.

 BACK TO TOP